joshbeard/walsh/README.md

 # The interval in seconds to set a new wallpaper.
 Set to 0 to disable.
 interval: 0

+# A destination URI to download images to.
+This is used by the 'download'
+# command.
+Uses the same syntax as the 'sources' list.
+download_dest: ""
 ```

 * On Linux and BSD, `${XDG_CONFIG_HOME}` defaults to `~/.config`,